donofkarma/express-template/README.md

 ### Using the build tasks

-There are 2 build tasks included in the Gruntfile:
+There are 3 build tasks included in the Gruntfile:

-`grunt (test)`
+`grunt (deploy|test)`

-1. test: this will run the jasmine tests and lint the JS
+1. default: this will run the tests and then compile the CSS and JS
+2. deploy: this will compile the CSS and JS
-2. default: this will run the test and then compile the css
+3. test: this will run the jasmine tests and lint the JS

 Release History
 ---------------------